AdobeDocs/analytics.es-ES/help/implement/js-implementation/accelerated-mobile-pages.md

    <td colname="col2"> <p> Aún no lamentablemente.
 El estándar de AMP admite solo activadores para “visible”, “click” y “timer”, y aún no admite activadores explícitos para seguimiento de vídeos que una etiqueta amp-analytics puede escuchar.
 Also, because the <code> "adobeanalytics_nativeConfig" </code> tag can only be loaded once, it is not compatible with video viewing which occurs after the AMP has loaded. </p> </td>
   </tr>
   <tr>
    <td colname="col1"> <p>Se menciona que la inflación de visitantes es más baja para la plantilla <code> adobeanalytics_nativeConfig </code>“ ” en la comparación. ¿Qué significa eso?
-What would cause visitor inflation in either the <code> "adobeanalytics" </code> or the <code> “adobeanalytics_nativeConfig” </code> solution? </p> </td>
+What would cause visitor inflation in either the <code> "adobeanalytics" </code> or the <code> "adobeanalytics_nativeConfig" </code> solution? </p> </td>
-   <td colname="col2"> <p>The <code> “adobeanalytics” </code> template does not allow Adobe Analytics to set a visitor identification cookie; this means all visits and visitors to your AMP page will be treated as a new and independent visit and visitor in your report suite. </p> <p>The <code> “adobeanalytics_nativeConfig” </code> template, however, allows the Adobe Analytics visitor identification cookie to be set in nearly all cases, except for new visitors using the Safari browser.
-Esto significa que cualquier visitante de Safari que no haya visitado previamente el sitio de un publicador quedará inflado en los informes de Adobe Analytics. </p> </td>
+   <td colname="col2"> <p>The <code> "adobeanalytics" </code> template does not allow Adobe Analytics to set a visitor identification cookie; this means all visits and visitors to your AMP page will be treated as a new and independent visit and visitor in your report suite. </p> <p>The <code> "adobeanalytics_nativeConfig" </code> template, however, allows the Adobe Analytics visitor identification cookie to be set in nearly all cases, except for new visitors using the Safari browser.
+Esto significa que los visitantes de Safari que no hayan visitado anteriormente el sitio de un editor se inflarán en los informes de Adobe Analytics. </p> </td>
   </tr>
   <tr>
    <td colname="col1"> <p>¿Debería usar un grupo de informes separado para las AMP? </p> </td>